Welcome!

 Equine Massage Associations

 People have asked me about what the benefits of joining an association might be after they have graduated.
 In all honesty, there are no benefits that I can perceive.
-As a registered massage therapist in the province of Ontario, I was regulated by a Board (The College of Massage Therapists of Ontario) and provincially legislated (The Massage Therapy Act of Ontario).
-As an RMT, I had to carry 2 millions dollars of liability insurance as mandated by our College.
-To my current knowledge, in the province of Ontario, one person has successfully sued an RMT for soft tissue damage – one in the last 30 years.
+As a registered massage therapist in the province of Ontario, I am regulated by a Board (The College of Massage Therapists of Ontario) and provincially legislated (The Massage Therapy Act of Ontario).
+As an RMT, I must carry 2 millions dollars of liability insurance as mandated by our College.
+To my current knowledge, in the province of Ontario, one person has successfully sued an RMT for soft tissue damage – one in the last 34 years.
 As an RMT, our insurance premiums cost approx. $200 per year for $2 Million in liability.
 In the equine world, this cost runs approx. $800 per year for liability insurance.
 Some associations boast reduced premiums; however, once the cost of the annual associations fees have been factored in, the cost is about the same… for a vocation that is not regulated, not legislated and quite frankly, no one can actually prove that a horse has been injured by a therapist during the course of the session time as horses actually feel really good after massage and will show it by running, kicking, bucking, rearing, rolling – basically anything that they can do to really make use of their new range of motion and mobility.

 Associations are fine and it can put you in touch with other people who are doing massage, but it cannot enhance your business, nor will their ‘discounted’ offers of equine massage insurance be of any true value.